Patient education: Catheter ablation for abnormal heartbeats (Beyond the Basics)

 Small coated wires (also called catheters) will be inserted into a blood vessel and then moved to the heart.
 The wires are usually inserted into the femoral vein or artery, in the inner thigh, and are then positioned within the chambers of the heart using fluoroscopy (low energy x-rays).
 Occasionally, catheters are inserted through veins into the side of the neck, upper chest, or arm.
 The doctor will test various parts of the heart and usually will try to provoke the arrhythmia.

-The sections of the heart that are causing your arrhythmia can be identified (figure 1).
+The sections of the heart that are causing your arrhythmia can be usually be identified (figure 1).
 The right atrium and ventricle are reached through the femoral vein (in the thigh).
 If left atrial access is necessary, a small hole is made in the wall between the right atrium and left atrium.
 After identifying the cause of the arrhythmia, the doctor will then use the radiofrequency energy (heat or electrocautery) or cryoablation (freezing) to treat the problem area.
 During the procedure, your heart rate and rhythm, oxygen level, and blood pressure will be monitored.

 When the procedure is completed, the doctor will again try to cause the arrhythmia to occur.
 If it cannot be initiated, the procedure is considered to be a success.
 However, if the arrhythmia can still be initiated, additional radiofrequency energy or freezing is delivered.